CarolaneLFBV/carolanelfbv.github.io/docs/articles/ios/core-data/coredata-setting-up.md

 To summarize: The `Persistence.swift` file sets up the Core Data stack using the `NSPersistentContainer`.
 It initializes the persistent store, configures an in-memory store for testing, and provides a `viewContext` for interacting with data on the main thread.
 This makes it easy to save, fetch, and manage your app’s data.

 Now that you understand the `Persistence.swift` file and how it sets up the Core Data stack, we’re ready to start working with data!
-In the next article, we’ll show you how to create, fetch, update, and delete data using Core Data in a SwiftUI app.
+In the next article, we are going to create, fetch, update, and delete data using Core Data in a SwiftUI app.